 We deliver nanofabrication services through the James Watt Nanofabrication Centre (JWNC) in Glasgow, UK.
-The facility opened in 2006 and has since benefited from a series of expansions taking it from a 750 m2 space to 1350 m2.
-It is currently undergoing a further expansion to accommodate a third electron beam lithography suite due for completion in early 2019.
+The facility opened in 2006 and has since benefited from a series of expansions taking it from a 750 m2 space to 1400 m2.
+The facility recently went through a further expansion to accommodate a third electron beam lithography suite opened in 2020.
 The cleanroom facility spans three floors with an extensive tool set that is frequently updated and enhanced to improve capability.

 Our Four Key Process Areas

-For defining features in the range 20nm to ~cm; we have two commercial 8” electron beam lithography tools, 2 contact photolithography systems and a nanoimprint lithography tool.
+For defining features in the range 20nm to ~cm; we have three commercial 8” electron beam lithography tools, 2 contact photolithography systems and a nanoimprint lithography tool.
 A wealth of expertise in process optimisation and resist technology provides you the necessary patterning technology to meet your application needs.

 Example photonic structures include gratings for DFB lasers, diffractive optical elements, waveguides and plasmonic filters.